brand0nM/School-District-Analysis/README.md

 <img width="999" alt="5) Bottom five" src="https://user-images.githubusercontent.com/79609464/161644440-1c68dd9d-0254-4394-9951-8c6ef89bd6d6.png">

 ### Schools Average Reading and Math Scores by Grade
-From the table below its clear the variance of scores between grades is relatively low; hence, grade level is not a determining factor for standardized test scores.
+From the table below its clear the variance of scores between grades is relatively low; hence, grade level is not a determining factor of test scores.<br />
 <img width="500" alt="Screen Shot 2022-04-09 at 11 17  (2)" src="https://user-images.githubusercontent.com/79609464/162584898-b7d1804b-d6b0-4f64-ac93-7ba10a5a36a1.png">